19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 Tipping is a common practice, although not obligatory.
 It is usually customary to leave a 10-20% tip at restaurants for excellent service.

-The same ratio goes for bartenders, tour guides or any other employee in the hospitality sector.
+The same ratio applies to bartenders, tour guides, and any other employee in the hospitality sector.

 Wildlife